Skip to content

 • Next month’s priorities with clear deliverables

-If your agency can’t provide this level of transparency, that’s a problem.
+If an agency can’t provide this level of transparency, that’s a problem worth naming directly.

-The best and worst thing about SEO is that it is never a “one size fits all” service.
-Every company’s needs and competition are different, and every agency’s approach to meeting those needs is unique.
+The best and worst thing about SEO is that it is never one-size-fits-all.
+Every company’s needs and competitive landscape are different, and every agency’s approach is unique.

 Look for agencies that can discuss:

-• Technical product marketing and how to rank API documentation
+• Technical product marketing and ranking API documentation

 • Developer-focused content that engineering audiences actually want to read